Avon Old Farms

-Avon Old Farms School is a single-sex boarding school for boys located in Avon, Connecticut, United States.
+Avon Old Farms School is a boarding school for boys located in Avon, Connecticut, United States.
 Theodate Pope Riddle, one of America's first female architects, founded the school in 1927.

 History

 The school's conception dates to a few years before 1918 when Riddle purchased 3,000 acres of land on which to build it.
-Together with the architect Charles A. Platt, she toured a number of boys' schools in New England, including Andover, Groton School, Hotchkiss School, Middlesex School, Pomfret School, St. Mark's School, and St. Paul's School, but as she wrote to a friend, "They all illustrate exceedingly well the things I wish to avoid."
+Together with the architect Charles A. Platt, she toured several boys' schools in New England, including Andover, Groton School, Hotchkiss School, Middlesex School, Pomfret School, St. Mark's School, and St. Paul's School, but as she wrote to a friend, "They all illustrate exceedingly well the things I wish to avoid."
 In 1918 she created the Pope-Brooks Foundation, to manage both her house, Hill-Stead and its artworks, and the as-yet unformed new school.
 The school's earliest buildings, which she designed, were constructed from 1923 to 1926 by over 500 workers from America and the Cotswolds.
 For her designs Riddle was elected a Fellow of the American Institute of Architects, and awarded the Robinson Memorial Medal of the Architectural Club of New Haven.

-The school opened in the autumn of 1927 with 48 students, who were expected to plant gardens, raise poultry, and work in the dairy and machine shop, smithy, carpenter shop, electrical laboratory, and print shop.
-It was "organized and governed on the lines of a village political unit, the four upper forms (grades 9-12) being eligible for office as citizens".
+John Wallace Riddle set about designing the Avon buildings in a manner resembling the houses and spatial dimensions of an old English village.
+She had previously designed Westover School for Girls.
+A handbook published in 1925 said that Avon, then in planning, sought to cultivate "the sturdiness of character found in the old New England stock of Colonial times."
+Each student was to work for an hour or two daily for the school community or on the school farm.
+Carpentry and forestry were other forms of work that Riddle found valuable.
+She thought of students as citizens in a "small commonwealth."